Limitless-Kode/brn-whitepaper/docs/tutorial-extras/translate-your-site copy 2.md

 + +3 Success Rate = 3%

-The bonuses you get from using alchemy on your NFT are as follows:
+The bonuses you get from using alchemy on your ıtems are as follows:

 :::info Weapon